 - A third presentation and public discussion will focus on the Solar industry and use of Agricultural Land on Thursday, March 22 at 3pm.
 This will be available by Zoom only.

 For more information on this plan update or other agriculture related programs visit our Agriculture Development pages or contact Ora Rothfuss.

-Farmland Protection (or purchase of development rights-or purchase of Conservation Easement ) is only one tool for preserving farmland.
-It is often said that the most efficient way to preserve farmland is to have profitable farm businesses.
+Farmland Protection (purchase of development rights or purchase of Conservation Easement ) is only one tool for preserving farmland.
+It is often said that the most efficient way to preserve farmland is to operate profitable farm businesses.
 Undoubtedly this is true, but in areas with high development pressure, non-farm uses can outbid even the most profitable farm business.
-Farmland protection programs can help municipalities to retain their rural character while keeping the farmland affordable to the next generation of farmers.
-Several Towns in Wayne County have successfully applied to state and federal programs for protecting farms in addition to several in eastern Monroe County.
+Farmland protection programs can help municipalities to retain their rural character while keeping the farmland affordable for the next generation of farmers.
+Several towns in Wayne County have successfully applied to state and federal programs for protecting farms in addition to several in eastern Monroe County.

 In Wayne County, the most effective funding tool for Towns to preserve farmland with conservation easements has been the NYS Department of Agriculture Markets Farmland Protection program.
 You can read more about it online.